Eggnog Martini

 It’s time for a little cocktail to bring you a little (or a lot) of holiday spirit.

-As you all know, I’m a HUGE fan of all things eggnog.
-Especially if that eggnog is aged eggnog.
-Or used in this eggnog martini.
+As you all know, I’m a HUGE fan of all things eggnog, especially if that eggnog is aged eggnog and or used in this eggnog martini.

 Yeah, I’m a huge fan.

-I grew up looking forward to the “nog” each and every year because it’s a strict seasonal drink.
+I grew up looking forward to the “nog” yearly because it’s a strict seasonal drink.
 You can’t very well be drinking eggnog in July.

-Well, you could make it but I just can’t imagine drinking a big glass of nog and then hopping in the pool.
+You could make it, but I can’t imagine drinking a big glass of nog and hopping in the pool.

 Eggnog Martini Ingredients:

-• Eggnog – Since this is the bulk of our cocktail use your favorite non-alcoholic eggnog.
-If you’re dairy free feel free to use any of the dairy-free options in the store.
+• Eggnog – Since this is the bulk of our cocktail, use your favorite non-alcoholic eggnog.
+Feel free to use any dairy-free options in the store if you’re dairy-free.

-• Vanilla vodka – This is a vodka that has been infused with vanilla beans.
-It is easily found in most large liquor stores.
+• Vanilla vodka – This vodka has been infused with vanilla beans.
+It can be easily found in most large liquor stores.

 • Amaretto – This is a sweet almond-flavored liqueur.
 A popular brand of amaretto is Disaronno.